whitneyburton/portfolios/students/1705-back/michael_sagapolutele/20171108-michael-sagapolutele-m4.md

 Learning how to program well in a new language.
 I hope to have created relationships in the Ed Tech community.

+## Assessments

+### Word Watch

+The JavaScript assessment was a pass for me.
+The biggest technical challenge was making sure there were no race conditions and making sure the deferred objects were handled correctly.
+I liked the way that it makes you think about async actions.
+I leveraged the techniques I'd learned during Quantified Self to make sure stuff only happened after all the deferred objects were resolved.

-## Assessment
+### Technical Communication Assessment

 Include your final outcome (pass/fail) and a reflection based on answering the following questions:

-The final outcome of this Mod was a contingent pass.
-My biggest technical challenge was trying to write the Capstone in the JS stack.
-I really liked how it challenged my way of thinking about everything, like structure and the flow of information.
-My approach to solving the problem involved a lot of tutorials and aggregating information.
-I mostly learned the importance of chunking out problems.
+* What was your biggest technical challenge?
+* What did you like the most about the challenge?
+* How did you solve that challenge?
+What was your approach?
+* What did you learn?

+The Technical Communication Assessment was also a pass, and a great experience as well.
+As for technical challenges, the only one we were really presented with was the debugging challenge.
+My favorite thing about that was that I felt it was one of my strong points.
+My approach to this challenge was to start pulling all my known variables, tried to find the patterns, and then finding the difference.

 ## Quantified Self